Phone 1300 038 223 Open 7AM - Midnight, 7 Days

 Novice Range PCA

-The offence of novice range PCA is committed by a person who holds either a learner licence or provisional licence, who drives a motor vehicle on a public road, with a blood alcohol concentration above 0.000 and not higher than 0.019.
+The Novice range PCA alcohol limit is for people with a blood alcohol concentration above 0.000 and not higher than 0.019.

 Special Range PCA